-Personality traits are prospectively associated with a number of important life outcomes, at all ages of the lifespan, sometimes decades in advance (Roberts, Kuncel, Shiner, Caspi, & Goldberg, 2007).
+[bodyni]Personality traits are prospectively associated with a number of important life outcomes, at all ages of the lifespan, sometimes decades in advance (Roberts, Kuncel, Shiner, Caspi, & Goldberg, 2007).
 A common response to these associations is to ask why they occur, prompting a hunt for mechanisms that relate personality with outcomes such as health, divorce, educational attainment, and job success (e.g., Solomon & Jackson, 2014).
 An alternative response to the predictive validity of personality is ask whether one can modify personality in order to improve individual outcomes.
-At present, there is cross-cutting, global interest in changing personality (Bleidorn et al., 2019).
-The sheer magnitude of the self-help literature, as well as self-reported desires to change personality (Hudson & Roberts, 2014), indicate that many people are unhappy with their current personality.
-Further, the potential for impacting many life domains has generated public policy interests (such as universal preschool) that hinge on the ability to cultivate personality (Heckman, 2006).
+At present, there is crosscutting, global interest in changing personality (Bleidorn et al., 2019).
+The sheer magnitude of the self-help literature, as well as self-reported desires to change personality (Hudson & Roberts, 2014[AU: Add this to the references list]), indicate that many people are unhappy with their current personality.
+Furthermore, the potential for impacting many life domains has generated public policy interests (e.g., as universal preschool) that hinge on the ability to cultivate personality (Heckman, 2006).
 Despite the interest and potential payoff of personality interventions, little is known about what makes an effective personality intervention.

-[A]Should We Intervene to Change Personality?
+[a]Should We Intervene to Change Personality?

-Personality traits have a number of characteristics that make them appealing targets of intervention.
+[bodyni]Personality traits have a number of characteristics that make them appealing targets of intervention.
 First, personality traits are associated with life outcomes in almost all domains, even after accounting for background characteristics.
-Many of these outcomes take years to accumulate (e.g., health) so an intervention that targets processes early in the causal chain, like personality, would be optimal (Chapman et al., 2014).
+Many of these outcomes take years to accumulate (e.g., health), so an intervention that targets processes early in the causal chain, like personality, would be optimal (Chapman, Hampson, & Clarkin, 2014).
 Second, a considerable body of research has demonstrated that personality traits are open to change across the lifespan.
-These changes are likely due to experiences, rather than occurring due to aging processes alone, implying that personality interventions are possible (Roberts & Jackson, 2009).
+These changes likely occur due to experiences rather than to aging processes alone, implying that personality interventions are possible (Roberts & Jackson, 2008[AU: Year verified online]).
 Third, personality is relatively consistent across the lifespan, suggesting that if personality is modified through intervention, the effects of the intervention will be longer lasting.
-Unlike more ephemeral constructs such as mood, and more stable constructs such as fluid cognitive ability, personality represents a middle ground of being both open to change and relatively stable.
+Unlike more ephemeral constructs, such as mood, and more stable constructs, such as fluid cognitive ability, personality represents a middle ground of being both open to change and relatively stable.

 Despite the promise and the potential importance, it is not clear whether interventions on personality are feasible.
 First, there are the ethical challenges to changing aspects of personality, as personality often gets equated with a person’s identity and individuality.
-Interventions would thus reduce the variability in personality, leading to reductions in individuality, echoing the dystopian world of Vonnegut’s Harrison Bergeron novella where the constitution outlaws individual differences such as cognitive ability.
-Proponents for personality interventions could argue that interventions are usually targeted to single characteristics, thus mitigating the Harrison Bergeron concern.
-Anecdotally, people have fewer problems with intervening on cognitive ability (which schooling presumably intervenes on; Ritchie & Tucker-Drob, 2017) and to a lesser extent self-esteem (which was introduced into select schools, see Baumeister et al., 2003; Robins et al, 2012), presumably because the poles of these dimensions are almost universally regarded as positive.
+Interventions would thus reduce the variability in personality, leading to reductions in individuality, echoing the dystopian world of Vonnegut’s novella Harrison Bergeron novella, in which the constitution outlaws individual differences, such as cognitive ability.
+Proponents for personality interventions could argue that interventions are usually targeted to single characteristics, thus mitigating Harrison Bergeron’s concern.
+Anecdotally, people have fewer problems with intervening on cognitive ability (on which schooling presumably intervenes; Ritchie & Tucker-Drob, 2018[AU: Year verified online]) and to a lesser extent self-esteem (which was introduced into select schools; see Baumeister, Campbell, Krueger, & Vohs, 2003; Robins, Trzesniewski, & Donellan, 2012), presumably because the poles of these dimensions are almost universally regarded as positive.
 In contrast, the benefits of high levels of personality characteristics may not be so apparent.
 Although being high in conscientiousness is associated with a number of positive outcomes, there are still downsides to the trait that may prove undesirable (Jackson & Hill, 2019).
-Many people will likely be left uncomfortable with someone dictating what pole of a characteristic is considered positive, especially given evidence that each side has both positive and negative characteristics (Nettle, 2006).
+Many people will likely be left uncomfortable with someone dictating what pole of a characteristic is considered positive, especially given evidence that each side has both positive and negative characteristics (Nettle, 2006[AU: Add this to the references list]).